 About the Project

-I was approached by a senior volunteer and coordinator at the Ballarat Tram museum to create content for their new interactive displays.
+I was approached by a senior volunteer and coordinator at the Ballarat Tramway museum to create content for their new interactive displays.

 Create an interactive map of Ballarat that educates meseum-goers on the evolution of Ballarats tramway over 137 years and 5 separate eras.